Student Honor and Community Standards

+The College's educational mission will always be paramount.
 Freedom of thought and freedom of expression are essential to any institution of higher learning.
 Academic freedom is essential to the mission of Colorado College, and freedom of expression is a vital component of academic freedom.
 Uncensored speech is essential in an academic community and will be vigorously defended; however, unlawful disruption of the expression of views by preventing a speaker from expressing views, through violence or the destruction of property, will not be tolerated.

 The College’s commitment to freedom of expression does not countenance communications or conduct that demean, denigrate, humiliate, or express hatred to any particular person or class of persons.

 Some communications or conduct may so violate our community standards that formal College intervention may be necessary.
 The College may restrict or sanction communications or conduct that violate the law, defame an individual, is physically threatening, or discriminates against, unlawfully harasses or retaliates against others simply because of that person’s protected status or because of that group’s message or content of communication.

 To these ends, the College reserves the right to control the time, place, and manner of events and communications, whether they occur on campus, at off-campus College activities, or on any College property.
 The College does not seek to censor the expression of ideas, but rather to maintain the regular operations of the College and the safety and security of individuals.

 The College has established a Community Standards Response Panel to help educate and foster a civil and just community that protect freedom of thought and expression, values diversity, promotes respect for all individuals regardless of their status, and promotes the pursuit of individual goals without interference from abuse, discrimination, harassment or retaliation.

 The Community Standards Response Panel has three general responsibilities: